 Amyloidosis refers to a group of diseases caused by deposits of abnormal proteins, known as amyloid, in one or more organs of the body.
+Many proteins can cause amyloid deposits and over 30 varieties of amyloid have been described.
+However, in North America and Europe the commonest forms of amyloid deposits are derived either from a protein called transthyretin (referred to as TTR for short), or from abnormal proteins produced in the bone marrow by plasma cells, and referred to as light chain amyloidosis or, in short, AL amyloidosis.
 Deposition of amyloid in the heart is known as cardiac amyloidosis or amyloid heart disease.

-Led by Rodney H. Falk, MD ,widely recognized as a cardiac amyloidosis expert, our team includes specialists in cardiology, cardiac pathology, gastroenterology, hematology, nephrology, neurology and cardiac research – all Harvard Medical School faculty with extensive experience in cardiac amyloidosis.
+Led by Rodney H. Falk, MD, widely recognized as a cardiac amyloidosis expert, our team includes specialists in cardiology, nephrology, pathology, neurology and cardiac research – all Harvard Medical School faculty with extensive experience in amyloidosis.
 We work closely with patients and referring physicians, providing the highest standard of medical and supportive care, combined with cutting-edge research and clinical trials.
-An international referral site, the Cardiac Amyloidosis program is part of the Brigham and Women’s Hospital Heart & Vascular Center and is located within the state-of-the-art Shapiro Cardiovascular Center.
+An international referral site, the Amyloidosis program is part of the Brigham and Women's Hospital Heart and Vascular Center and is located within the state-of-the-art Shapiro Cardiovascular Center.

 Call: Dr. Falk at (617) 525-7053

 Hours: 8AM-4PM, Monday-Friday

 Referring physicians can refer a patient online or call (857) 307-4000 to learn how to refer a patient to the Cardiac Amyloidosis Program.